pyfiasco/pyfiasco.github.io/docs/Python/Basic/11장 Modules_Packages_Goodies.md

 1. TOC
 {:toc}

-- 11. Modules, Packages, and Goodies.
-   - Modules and the import Statement
-      - Import a Module
-      - Import a Module with Another Name
-      - Import Only What You Want from a Module
-   - Packages
-      - The Module Search Path
-      - Relative and Absolute Imports
-      - Namespace Packages
-      - Modules Versus Objects
-   - Goodies in the Python Standard Library
-      - Handle Missing Keys with setdefault() and defaultdict()
-      - Count Items with Counter()
-      - Order by Key with OrderedDict()
-      - Stack + Queue == deque
-      - Iterate over Code Structures with itertools
-      - Print Nicely with pprint()
-      - Get Random
-   - More Batteries: Get Other Python Code
-   - Coming Up
-   - Things to Do

 During your bottom-up climb, you’ve progressed from built-in data types to constructing ever-larger data and code structures.
 In this chapter, you finally learn how to write realistic whole programs in Python.
 You’ll write your own modules and learn how to use others from Python’s standard library and other sources.